marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "long polling", "waitForChanges method", "If-None-Match header", "Prefer header"}}

-If no tag was given, or a tag was given that doesn't match the server's current version, the handler responds with the list of talks.
+If no tag was given or a tag was given that doesn't match the server's current version, the handler responds with the list of talks.
-If the request is conditional and the talks did not change, we consult the `Prefer` header to see if we should delay the response or respond right away.
+If the request is conditional and the talks did not change, we consult the `Prefer` header to see whether we should delay the response or respond right away.

 {{index "304 (HTTP status code)", "setTimeout function", timeout, "callback function"}}

-Callback functions for delayed requests are stored in the server's `waiting` array, so that they can be notified when something happens.
+Callback functions for delayed requests are stored in the server's `waiting` array so that they can be notified when something happens.
 The `waitForChanges` method also immediately sets a timer to respond with a 304 status when the request has waited long enough.